Treatment to relieve pressure and pain in your wrist.

 It normally takes a couple of hours for the local anaesthetic to fully wear off, after which you should have full sensation in your wrist again.
 When possible, you should keep your arm elevated and occasionally clench your fingers to help prevent stiffness and swelling.
 The dressing around your wound should be kept clean and dry, so when bathing you should wrap your wrist in a plastic bag.
 You can eat and drink as normal after the procedure.

-Everyone’s different, so how long it takes to recover from your surgery will depend on your general health and how severe your CTS is.
+Everyone’s recovery is different.
+How long it takes to recover from your surgery will depend on your general health and how severe your CTS is.

 It's entirely normal to experience the following in the days and weeks after carpal tunnel surgery: